Effects of Hurricane Dorian in the Bahamas: Aftermath

 The National Emergency Management Agency of The Bahamas (NEMA) handled the response to the hurricane, working with the Caribbean Disaster Emergency Management Agency.
 In the days after Dorian affected The Bahamas, officials surveyed the damage by air.
 Residents in the Abacos and Grand Bahama suffered from water shortages, power outages, and a lack of telecommunications; these conditions created difficulty in handling the logistics of the disaster.
 After the storm, at least 2,000 people stayed in government shelters.
-Thousands of people left Abaco and Grand Bahama in the days after the storm, with the Department of Rehabilitative Welfare Services in New Providence recording 6,854 evacuees entering Nassau by air from September 5–13.
+Thousands of people left Abaco and Grand Bahama in the days after the storm, with the Department of Rehabilitative Welfare Services in New Providence recording 6,854 evacuees entering Nassau by air from 5 to 13 September.
 Several cruise companies redirected their ships to bring aid and transport passengers off the affected islands.
-Bahamasair offered free flights out of Abaco and Grand Bahama beginning September 5, though some passengers said they still had to pay.
+Bahamasair offered free flights out of Abaco and Grand Bahama beginning 5 September, though some passengers said they still had to pay.
 The Royal Bahamas Defence Force and the Royal Bahamas Police Force were deployed to Grand Bahama and Abaco via boat.
 Widespread looting, however, still occurred in the immediate aftermath of the hurricane.

-On September 5, the Central Emergency Response Fund of the United Nations provided US$1 million for initial emergency aid.
+On 5 September, the Central Emergency Response Fund of the United Nations provided US$1 million for initial emergency aid.
 The World Food Programme sent a team of 15 experts to coordinate emergency operations.
 The agency also provided power generators and 14,700 ready-to-eat meals.
-The Caribbean Catastrophe Risk Insurance Facility paid The Bahamas about US$10.9 million on September 6, due to the country's insurance policy being activated.
+The Caribbean Catastrophe Risk Insurance Facility paid The Bahamas about US$10.9 million on 6 September, due to the country's insurance policy being activated.
 Télécoms Sans Frontières was the first non-governmental organisation (NGO) on Abaco, which worked to re-establish satellite connection.
 The Pan American Health Organization sent a team of doctors, nurses, and 34 tons of medical equipment for a three-month stay in the country.
 On 8 September, the Pan American Health Organization launched a $3.5 million appeal to cover health care related needs in the country.
 The International Organization for Migration provided 1,000 tarpaulins to the country.
 Team Rubicon Canada disaster response volunteers arrived on Grand Bahama and Great Abaco Islands on 17 Sep and joined teams from the US and UK in providing disaster response.
 The majority of the Team Rubicon Canada efforts were centered on clearing debris at key facilities and structures in Marsh Harbour.